 The Hungarian Parliament was constructed between 1885 and 1902.
 This was a result of a law born in 1880 where they decided to build an own Parliament for Hungary in Budapest and all suggestions were to be presented before January 1st in 1883.
 It was debated which of the suggestions were to win, but what was decided without any problem was the location.
 It naturally had to be on an area with lots of space, meaning a bit outside of the inner center of Budapest in those days.
 So Kossuth Tér was a natural location for the construction.

-The winner architect was Imre Steindl, a very important Hungarian architect living in this period.
-The architect unfortunately died just some weeks before the Parliament building was finished.
-Even though the building was not yet finished, they still used it celebrating the Hungarian millennium in 1896.
+The winning architect was Imre Steindl, a very important Hungarian architect living in this period.
+The architect, unfortunately, died just some weeks before the Parliament building was finished.
+Even though the building was not yet finished, they still used it to celebrate the Hungarian Millennium in 1896.
 The building is symmetric, so if you would cut it in two on the middle, both sides would still look the same.
-It is interesting that during the 17 years the construction lasted an average of 1000 people worked on the building at the same time.
+It is interesting that during the 17 years the construction lasted an average of 1000 people worked on the building all the time.

 Today it is possible to visit the Hungarian Parliament almost every day.
 There are guided tours in several languages every day (in English normally at 10.00, 12.00 and 14.00).
 The entrance is free for members of the European Union, while others need to pay about 3500 HUF per person.
 Be aware that it is few tickets available for these tours, so you better show up early in the morning if you want to get in!
 Every 15th minute they also let people enter the Parliament to walk through, without a guide.